 This applies to all VCE oral, performance and written examinations, and the Extended Investigation Critical Thinking Test and oral presentation.

-A DES is not available for the General Achievement Test, Music Style and Composition Externally-assessed Task, or Extended Investigation Externally-assessed Task written report.
+A DES is not available for the Music Style and Composition Externally-assessed Task and Extended Investigation Externally-assessed Task written report.

 While you are not expected to attend an external assessment against medical advice, you must meet the DES eligibility requirements and have a definitive written statement from an independent health professional recommending non-attendance at the external assessment.
 You must have consulted this professional as close as possible to the day before the external assessment, or on the same day as the external assessment, about your illness or injury and inability to attend.

 If you are prevented from attending an external assessment, it is crucial that you immediately notify your principal or VCE coordinator.

 If you are ill but able to attend the external assessment, you should inform the VCE coordinator of your condition as soon as possible (before or after) the external assessment.
 If you are ill during the external assessment, you should inform the supervisor.

 Your individual Student Examination/Assessment timetable contains the DES closing dates.